kcastil3/Airheads/README.md

     Rather than use a database, this lightweight method is a way to save variables on the server-side.
     * In order to use the PHP methods that access this txt file, the correct permissions must be configured on the server.

+ weather_data.txt
+    For the same reasons outlined above, this txt file contains the weather data.
+We use two separate txt files in order to simplify any neccessary parsing.

   main.css